Home / Kid's Health / Toxic shock syndrome symptoms and treatments

 • Consider using a pad at night or on low-flow days.

 People who have had TSS can get it again.
-If you have had TSS, do not use tampons.
+If you have had TSS, use tampons with caution and follow usage guidelines to help ensure safe use.

 Toxic shock syndrome treatments

 Standard treatment for toxic shock syndrome includes antibiotics through an IV.
-Antibiotics can help control bacteria growth.
-They would not eliminate the toxins already in your body.
+Antibiotics can help control bacteria growth and limit toxin production.

 Treatments also may include: